starrystarry33/fetch_take_home_test/README.md

    * 6. Which brand has the most transactions among users who were created within the past 6 months?

 4. **`Q3_receipts.ipynb`**
-   Jupyter Notebook for data cleaning, transformation, and exploratory analysis of the `Fact_Receipt` table
+   Jupyter Notebook for data quality checks and analysis of receipt data

 5. **`Q3_brands.ipynb`**
-   Jupyter Notebook for analyzing brand-level data from `Dim_Brands`
+   Jupyter Notebook for data quality checks and analysis of brand data

 6. **`Q3_users.ipynb`**
-   Jupyter Notebook for exploring user data (`Dim_User`)
+   Jupyter Notebook for data quality checks and analysis of user data

 6.**`Communication.pdf`**
+    Email sent to stakeholder

 ---